 What should I do if questioned by customs officials?

-Can my doctor prescribe alternatives that are legal worldwide?
+Can my doctor prescribe alternatives that are easier to travel with?

-What natural approaches help manage ADHD during international travel?
+What natural approaches can support focus during travel?